CS171/Homework_instructions/week-03/hw/week-03_hw.md

 &nbsp;

 ## 1. Complete this week's lab!
+(2 points)
-Please complete the lab - ideally before you start with this homework.
+Please complete the lab before you start with this homework (it is actually worth 2 points of this homework submission).
 It is due with the rest of this homework, you can find the upload link on Canvas, in this weeks module.

 &nbsp;